things to see in utrecht

 An ancient (11th century) wooden boat in the Centraal Museum.

-The Miffy Museum across the road from the Centraal Museum.
+The Miffy Museum across the road from the Centraal Museum (image courtesy of R. Hermans)

 The Nicolaïkerk (Nicolai Church) has an interesting attraction: a 16th century clock, one of the oldest church (tower) clocks in the Netherlands.
 The clock still works and the warden was happy to demonstrate its workings.